 The Office of Financial Aid encourages all students to borrow responsibly.

 The Federal Work-Study Program allows you to obtain a Work-Study job, usually on-campus, for 10 hours per week.
-If you are awarded Work-Study and do not wish to accept this award, reject the award on the on-line financial aid award notification.
+If you are awarded Work-Study and do not wish to accept this award, reject the award on the your financial aid award.
 If your package includes Federal Work-Study and you accepted the award please read the Work-Study Guidelines.
 The Federal Work-Study Award is paid monthly based on actual hours worked.
 Work-Study is not deducted from the billing statement.
 A list of Work-Study positions is available online under the Carroll College Employment tab.
 To view the job announcements, go to the "Select Job Category" section and choose "Student".